WardBrian/ffi-examples/slides.md

 ## Pros
   - Can be very concise.
+  - Can understand higher-level concepts like objects in the compiled language.

+## Cons
   - May require annotation in your original code.

-## Cons
   - Can generate a lot of hard-to-read code (an older tool called `SWIG` garnered a reputation for this).
   - Often specific to a single language-language pairing.